Corsilent/ZO-LoRA-BCD/README.md

-Low-Rank Adaptation of Large Language Models with Zeroth-Order Block Coordinate Descent
+Unlocking-LoRA-s-Capabilities-for-Fine-tuning-Large-Language-Models-with-Only-Forward-Pass
 ====================================================

-This is the implementation for the paper **"Low-Rank Adaptation of Large Language Models with Zeroth-Order Block Coordinate Descent
+Official implementation of the paper submitted to ICASSP2026: Unlocking LoRA's Capabilities for Fine-tuning Large Language Models with Only Forward Pass
-"**.

 ## 1) Overview